sheidaj/FloydW-project/README.md

 * As I used (https://www.online-python.com/) not special dependecy is required.
 * To run each code open a new unit test and save with the name of the code.
 * This will help to save time installation and it can also be run on tablets.
+* For the python users some files listed on gitignore.

 ### Installing